Eschatologue/CM_wiki/docs/class/monk/shadow.md

 Through rigorous training, you have learned to draw on the power of the Shadowfell, gaining the following benefits:

 **Darkness.** You can spend 1 Discipline Point to cast the Darkness spell without any spell components.
-You can see within the spell’s area when you cast it with this feature.
+You can see within the spell's area when you cast it with this feature.
 While the spell persists, you can move its area of darkness to a space within 60 feet of you at the start of each of your turns.

 **Darkvision.** You gain Darkvision with a range of 60 feet.
 If you already have Darkvision, its range increases by 60 feet.